 Five common co-investment approaches

-Internally managed, with dedicated staffAn internally managed co-investment program is the most cost-efficient option but also the most resource intensive.
-It requires an in-house dedicated co-investment team with the specialized skills needed to perform all necessary functions and established processes.
+Internally managed, with dedicated staffAn internally managed co-investment programme is the most cost-efficient option but also the most resource intensive.
+It requires an in-house dedicated co-investment team with the specialised skills needed to perform all necessary functions and established processes.

 Third-party co-investment manager/co-investment fundBy investing in a third-party manager’s dedicated co-investment fund, investors can access co-investments with low administrative burden and internal resource requirements.
 However, this route includes an additional layer of fees for the external manager and does not give you discretion over investment decisions or the ability to tailor your portfolio.

 Fund-of-one or separately managed account